eWaterCycle/era5cli/CONTRIBUTING.md

 When releasing a release candidate on Github, tick the pre-release box, and amend the version tag with `-rc` and the candidate number.
 Ensure the release candidate version is accurate in `CITATION.cff` and `era5cli/__version__.py`.
-If the version number in these files is not updated, Zenodo and RSD release workflows will fail.
+If the version number in these files is not updated, Zenodo release workflows will fail.

 Releasing a release candidate is not required, but can help detect bugs early.